 - c.
 A pass mark has been achieved for all subjects in the Honours Programme Master. - d.
-The duration of study for the Master's degree programme and the Honours Programme Master from which any delay in studies due to circumstances beyond the student's control has been subtracted is a maximum of two years.
+The duration of study for the Master's degree programme and the Honours Programme Master is a maximum of two years; in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) is taken into account.
 In exceptional circumstances, the Board of Examiners can deviate from this time period.